• Skip to primary navigation

 Where: Biei

 Though the Shirogane Blue Pond was man-made, the bright creamy blue color is anything but artificial.
 Its creamy blue color is all thanks to the natural minerals combined from the Biei River and the volcanic eruption of Mount Tokachi in 1988.
-Along the viewing path of the pond are a number of white birch trees which makes the scenery even more beautiful to view.
+Along the viewing path of the pond are several white birch trees which makes the scenery even more beautiful to view.

 18. Explore Daisetsuzan National Park